 A CASE STUDY

-Fleet receive another call from a customer who is using a competitive concentrated ready to use paint.
+Fleet receive another call from a customer who is using a competitors concentrated ready to use paint.

 He was NOT a happy man, he said that he was sold the system as an advancement, and he chose the system in order to save money, and still get a quality line, as he did before when he used Fleet paint.